 The Beat literary movement, in a way, served as a transitionary period for cannabis culture.
 Marijuana still sat far enough on the fringe that most of conservative America didn’t pay it much attention, but it did help to usher in the next decade—the ‘60s.

 During the ’60s and ‘70s, former beatniks became full-blown hippies, and cannabis use spread like wildfire as white Americans and Brits began repackaging African-American blues music and culture as rock n’ roll.
-It’s during this era where we first see the concept of cannabis use as an act of resistance with the concept of smoke-in protests led by anti-war activists and student movements.
+It’s during this era that we first see the concept of cannabis use as an act of resistance with the concept of smoke-in protests led by anti-war activists and student movements.

 By the ’80s, cannabis had become ubiquitous.
 This is also when we first start to see cannabis start to enter the sphere of alternative medicine in earnest.
 During this decade, the AIDS crisis ravaged the LGBTQ+ community, particularly those living in the Castro District of San Francisco.
 The government saw the virus as only affecting authorized people, and therefore didn’t devote the necessary funds to quickly research desperately needed intervention.